 - Keep in mind our actions also reflect our personalities.

 All things considered, I don’t think that translating “omotenashi” to “Japanese hospitality” or even “service” as I’ve seen it is accurate.
-The generosity and selfishness that is at the heart of true omotenashi are completely lost.
-One could argue that even in 2020, real omotenashi is rare, but that’s a conversation for another time.
+The generosity and selflessness that is at the heart of true omotenashi are completely lost.
+One could argue that even today, real omotenashi is rare, but that’s a conversation for another time.

 I did, however, want to stress one important point.

 No matter how you feel about omotenashi, it’s an important part of Japanese culture and deeply rooting in how Japanese society functions.
 It lays a foundation upon which the country’s complex etiquette is built.
 Many are under the impression that you can experience omotenashi everywhere in Japan, but that’s simply not the case.
 Restaurants and cafés have some practices that are derived from omotenashi, but waiters and baristas aren’t necessarily passionate about their job.
 How many of us work in the service industry to pay our student loans?

 So where can you experience omotenashi?
 Well, it can sometimes be a matter of luck.
 Omotenashi can be anywhere, as long as you’re hosted, served or helped by a person who is passionate about what they do.
 Whether it’s pouring a cup of coffee or making sure you have a comfortable stay.
 One can even say companies practice omotenashi if they are innovative and careful with the development of new products, like the ones featured in our Shop Japan series.